Ranjan Madugalle: Performance as captain

 In 1988 he was appointed captain of the Sri Lankan cricket team, but his team troubled neither Australia, nor England under Madugalle's leadership.
 Madugalle himself recorded four sub-20 scores as captain, and the two Tests he captained became his last.
 He also captained the ODI team in his last 13 matches, winning two and losing eleven, but again he failed to back up his captaincy with runs – only passing 25 twice.
 However, Sri Lanka did win in his very last match, with a five-wicket win over Pakistan in the 1988 Asia Cup – in which Madugalle did not bat.

 He also played league cricket in England – particularly in 1979 for Flowery Field Cricket Club, who were then in the Saddleworth League.

 Retirement and match referee

 Madugalle only made two international fifties after the '85 India series, both in Tests, and eventually he retired to become a marketing executive in a multinational corporation.
-But the lure of the cricket grounds became too strong, and he became involved as a match referee in 1993.
-He progressed through the International Cricket Council ranks, refereeing 77 Test matches and 169 ODIs.
-Thus, he has officiated in many more international matches than he has played.
+He became involved as a match referee in 1993.
+He progressed through the International Cricket Council ranks, refereeing over 750 international matches in 30 years.
+Thus, he officiated in many more international matches than he played.
 In 2001, he was appointed as the chief match referee by the ICC.
-In addition to being seen as an establishment man, his record in being impartial has been questioned – when to seem fair rather than act fair, he was harsh on Asian teams while being relatively light on Australian teams.
+In addition to being seen as an establishment man, his record in being impartial has been questioned by Asian fans - he was seen as harsh on the Indian and in particular Pakistani teams while being relatively light on Australian teams.